Who is Bonnie Blue – and why is the OnlyFans creator facing backlash?

 Who is Bonnie Blue?

-Blue said she offers the students the chance to have sex with her for free on the basis that she can film it and use the content in her online material.
+Blue said she offered students the chance to have sex with her for free on the basis that she could film it and use the content in her online material.
 She has claimed that by travelling everywhere from Derby to Australia to Cancun, she’s managed to have sex with hundreds of teenagers – and that she is helping to educate them about sex along the way.

 Speaking to Cosmopolitan UK, Blue said, “As an adult content creator I want to educate late teens on how to have fun, stay safe and enjoy a healthy sex life without worrying about judgment and shame the older generation like to push about sex.”

-Prior to embarking on this career, Blue was previously married and in a decade-long relationship (which has since ended) – but she says her former partner still works with her behind-the-scenes.
+Prior to embarking on this career, Blue worked in recruitment, was previously married and in a decade-long relationship (which has since ended) – but she says her former partner still works with her behind-the-scenes.

 On another podcast, Saving Grace, hosted by influencer and internet personality, GK Barry (real name Grace Keeling), Blue further discussed her OnlyFans niche of sleeping with students by saying, “I loved, they loved it and it made me rich.”
 She also described how some would arrive looking visibly nervous, “They’re holding their IDs up, they’re shaking [...]
 I can understand why they’d be nervous, they don’t know me, they’ve just queued up for eight hours on end.
 All they know is that I’m videoing it and they don’t know what to expect.”